6 Ways to Make School Parties Healthier and More Fun

 2. Plan a Special Game or Activity

-Games and activities provide the perfect opportunity for children to socialize and have fun together.
+Games and sports equipment are excellent things to bring to a party at school.
+Activities provide the perfect opportunity for children to socialize and have fun together.
 They’re also an easy way to get kids moving.
 Coordinate with the gym or go outside and play a game of kickball or freeze tag.
 If the weather isn’t nice enough, try a game of musical chairs, freeze dance, or balloon volleyball.
 Any game that gets students out of their seats and playing together is ideal.

 3. Provide a Creative, Healthy Snack

 Party snacks give students a chance to do some hands-on learning about food and nutrition.
 Plan a party activity that allows them to make a healthy snack together.
 Party snacks can also expose children to new foods, which encourages healthy eating habits.
-Pinterest is a great resource for healthy snack ideas.
+Pinterest is a great resource for healthy snack ideas and things to bring to a party at school.
 It doesn’t have to be anything complicated.
 Just look for creative ideas that show how food can be nutritious, fun, and delicious!

 4. Get Students Moving